EST 1980

 B2B companies need to focus on the customer to succeed with inbound marketing.
 Before starting an inbound marketing strategy, research your customer to understand them better.

 I’m sure you already know, but just a recap: B2B companies usually sell or resell to other companies, while B2C companies sell to the end customer.
 Marketing automation tools within Hubspot and Sharpspring are great for inbound marketing for B2B and B2C companies alike.
 However, that doesn’t mean that every marketing automation software should be used in the same way.
-Applying B2C tactics to a B2B inbound marketing strategy is like trying to fit a square peg into a round hole.
+Applying B2C tactics to a is like trying to fit a square peg into a round hole.
 It will ultimately result in frustration with time, money, and wasted talent.

 So, if you belong to a B2B company and find your marketing strategy is continually falling short, know that you’re not alone and read on to discover the top five B2B Inbound marketing tactics companies often get wrong so that you can overcome them.